Student Health Insurance

 - For Vermont resident students (must have filed a Vermont tax return): parent’s insurance plan; purchase a policy via Vermont Health Connect (the state exchange); Blue Cross Blue Shield; MVP.
 Domestic students who need to change their coverage, have a 30 day window when they move to campus (called a qualifying event) to make policy changes.
 Window specifics vary depending upon policy.

 - For international students: The IFS Secure Plus Plan is required.
 With the approved IFS Secure Plus Plan, most campus services will have no copays, deductibles, or coinsurance.
-Students must sign up for the plan by August 1 (unless delayed entry into the US due to Covid-19) for coverage starting August 15 (or if Spring entry, February 1 for coverage starting February 15).
+Students must sign up for the plan by August 1 (unless delayed entry into the US) for coverage starting August 15 (or if Spring entry, February 1 for coverage starting February 15).
 If policy info is not provided by the 1st, the College will purchase the plan on the student’s behalf and will post the cost to the student bill with a $100 administrative fee.
-If, due to Covid-19, you will be in your home country for the first part of the term, please email firstname.lastname@example.org to arrange a delayed enrollment date for the policy.
-The premium will be pro-rated.
+If you will be in your home country for the first part of the term or are planning to study abroad, please email email@example.com to arrange an appropriate enrollment date for the policy.
+The premium will be pro-rated as applicable.

 - For international students who hold a green card: either an individual plan offered by home state that includes benefits when away from home or the state exchange via Vermont Health Connect.

 Please submit the details of your policy online on the Proof of Insurance form.
 Students are also required to provide information on any change in insurance to the College on the Proof of Insurance form.

 - Vermont Exchanges: Vermont Health Connect